WorldHealthOrganization/ddcc-gateway-api-tests/specs/gateway/issuer.md

 CountryB attempts to upload a trusted issuer certificate of CountryA

 It must not appear in the trustlist.
-* "CountryA" creates a trusted issuer certificate
+* "CountryA" creates a trusted issuer entry
-* "CountryB" creates CMS message with trusted issuer certificate
+* "CountryB" creates CMS message with trusted issuer
-* "CountryB" uploads CMS trusted issuer certificate
+* "CountryB" uploads CMS with trusted issuer
 * check that the response had an error
 * "CountryA" downloads the trusted issuer trustlist
 * check that the trusted issuer is NOT in the trustlist